Riacecilia/Recreating-Vue-js-docs/src/content/docs/scaling-up/server-side-rendering.md

 app.mount('#app')
 ```

+***

 ### Code Structure

 Notice how we need to reuse the same app implementation as on the server.
 This is where we need to start thinking about code structure in an SSR app - how do we share the same application code between the server and the client?

-Here we will demonstrate the most bare-bones setup.
-First, let's split the app creation logic into a dedicated file, `app.js`:
+Here we will demonstrate a basic setup.

+1. Split the app creation logic into a dedicated file, `app.js`:

 ``` js
 // app.js (shared between server and client)